Crypto Pump and Dumps: How To Spot & Avoid Them

 • Buy new coins from reputable launchpads.
 Many of the blockchain industry’s most exciting and promising new projects are incubated via a trusted launchpad or IDO.
 Such platforms usually have rigorous requirements for new projects, making them less likely to be scams.

 • Beware of social media hype.
-Pump and dump con artists will build FOMO through a few ways – one of the most common being social media posts.
-Be wary of repeated, copy and pasted comments on places like Discord, Facebook, Twitter, Telegram, and Instagram.
+Pump-and-dump con artists will build FOMO through a few ways, one of the most common being social media posts.
+Be wary of repeated, copy-and-paste comments on places like Discord, Facebook, Twitter, Telegram, and Instagram.

 • Check the source of the promotion.
-New investors are baited via a “too good to be true” promotion, either via social media or on a decentralized exchange.
+New investors are often baited by a “too good to be true” promotion, either on social media or on a decentralized exchange.
 Always double-check who is promoting the asset and whether their track record and post history are clean.

 • Be aware of unusual price movements.
 Pump and dumps are essentially a form of price manipulation, which invariably requires unusual price movements.
 If traditionally low-volume coins suddenly burst to life, this can be a clear warning sign.

 • Avoid anonymous teams.
-Although certain projects will deliberately have anonymous teams (particularly privacy coins, DAOs, or DEXs), there will still be legitimate documentation and project history if they’re real.
-Pump and dump schemes will almost always be performed by completely anonymous developers with little to no track record in the blockchain sphere.
+Although certain projects deliberately have anonymous teams (particularly privacy coins, DAOs, or DEXs), if they're real, there will still be legitimate documentation and project history.
+Pump-and-dump schemes will almost always be performed by completely anonymous developers with little to no track record in the blockchain sphere.

 • Only invest what you can afford to lose.
 By always following this rule, investors can mitigate any losses they may encounter, whether due to scams or unsuccessful trades.